gesa/therewillbepie2016.com/app/_static_pages/festivities.md

 Reception to follow.

 A few notes on attire.
+Mostly, we want you to be comfortable and ready to have fun for the evening.
+The wedding party will be dressed to the nines, so if we have to choose an official label for attire, let's choose somewhere in the range of dressy casual with a slight leaning towards casual.
 Weather permitting, the ceremony will take place outside, in the grass.
-At this point, your guess as to the weather forecast is as good as ours--but our guess is somewhere between hot and comfortable.
+At this point, your guess as to the weather forecast is as good as ours--but our guess is somewhere between warm and comfortable.

 ### Sunday, October 30, 2016